blaize-tech/EOS-ES_middleware/README.md

 $ dep ensure
 ```
 #### Create config.json
 In project directory create file config.json.
-Set port on which server will listen.
+"port" property is for the port on which server will listen.
-Set url of elasticsearch cluster.
+"elastic_url" property is for the url of elasticsearch cluster.
 For example:

     {